 Wow – high five family!
 We really nailed this trip.
 No meltdowns, no accidents, no problems.
 Go us!

 And as we turn to exit out the main doorway, my 4 year old son slips on the marble slab stairs and busts his chin open.
-Suddenly blood is spurting out everywhere – all over him and his clothes and on the goods belonging to some poor merchant who unluckily had the store right next door.
+Suddenly blood is spurting out everywhere – all over him and his clothes and on the goods belonging to some poor merchant who unluckily had the store right next door, we could only hope that they had some stain removal products in home to take care of that.

 In my panicked stupidity, I abandon my stroller with our diaper bag full of important items like wallets and cameras, not to mention my 2 year old!